petergridge/Irrigation-V5/readme_new.md

 The driver for this project is to provide an easy-to-use interface for the gardener of the house.
 The goal is that once the initial configuration is done all the features can be modified using the custom lovelace card.

-The [Start time]#start-time) can be based on sunrise, sunset, single or multiple times.
+The [Start time](#start-time) can be based on sunrise, sunset, single or multiple times.

 Watering can occur in an [ECO mode](#eco-feature) where a water/wait/repeat cycle is run to minimise run off by letting water soak in using several short watering cycles.
 Great for pots.